Statistics show that elderly drivers in parking lots can pose serious threats to pedestrians and other drivers.

 What Statistics Say

-Elderly drivers in parking lots pose a serious threat not only to pedestrians, but to other drivers as well.
-A study conducted by the Texas A&M University’s Center for Mobility revealed that big box parking lots are particularly dangerous for people above 75 years due to following reasons:
+Elderly drivers in parking lots pose a serious threat not only to pedestrians but to other drivers as well.
+A study conducted by the Texas A&M University’s Center for Mobility revealed that big-box parking lots are particularly dangerous for people above 75 years due to the following reasons:

 - There is a 3.9% increase in fatalities and serious injuries, and 7% increase in parking lot crashes caused by elderly drivers.

 Common Causes of Parking Lot Accidents by Elderly Drivers

 There are some factors that have consistently been shown to contribute to these types of accidents.
 These include: